gibbok/notes-graphql/README.md

 - Unifies all of you data into one schema and API, all in one place
 - Make fewer requests to get multiple objects

+### Possible issues

+How does GraphQL return data to those fields?
+It uses resolvers.
+A resolver is a field-specific function that hunts for the requested data in the server.
+The server processes the query and the resolvers return data for each field, until it has fetched all the data in the query.
+Data is returned in the same format and order as the query, in a JSON file.

+As great as GraphQL is, it’s prone to encountering an issue, known as the n+1 problem.
+The n+1 problem arises because GraphQL executes a separate resolver function for every field, whereas REST has one resolver per endpoint.
+These additional resolvers mean that GraphQL runs the risk of making additional round trips to the database than are necessary for requests.

+> The n+1 problem means that the server executes multiple unnecessary round trips to datastores for nested data.

+In REST, costs are predictable because there’s one trip per endpoint requested.
+In GraphQL, there’s only one endpoint, and it’s not indicative of the potential size of incoming requests.

 ## Arguments